ariankordi/FFL-Testing/README.md

 I keep telling myself that, after a rewrite, it can be moved into its own repo, so bare with me...

 1. Follow the instructions included below, which are also in master.
-    * I don't think the server portion will work on a Wii U due to use of hardcoded OpenGL calls here, so don't try.
     * Get to the point where it shows you spinny Mii heads.
     * ...
-But if you are running on a VPS/headless system, see step 4.
+But if you are running on a server/headless system, see step 4.
 2. The service requires two parts: the renderer, which is in ffl_testing_2, and the web server.
 You'll need to run either the Python or the Go web server.
     * Python
         - Needs Flask, also note that it's more limited in features and performance